Mars723/TrickTheGoogleDoc/README.md

-# TrickTheGoogleDoc
+TrickTheGoogleDoc

-Reverse-engineering how Google Docs builds version history — to understand what version gaps can and can’t prove.
+Reverse-engineering how Google Docs generates its version history to understand what version gaps can—and can’t—prove.

 ⚠️ Responsible use
-本项目仅用于技术研究与再现性验证，不要将其用于误导教师、规避学术诚信规则或任何形式的作弊。研究结果提示的是“版本历史并非强证据”，而不是“可以操控版本历史”。

-目录
-	•	背景 / 灵感
-	•	实验设计与过程（含脚本）
-	•	实验结果（数字化摘要）
-	•	发现与解释（工程视角）
-	•	可复现与环境
-	•	合规应用与注意事项
-	•	免责声明与许可
+This repository is for technical research, education, and reproducibility only.
+Do not use these observations to mislead instructors or evade academic-integrity policies.

 ⸻

-背景 / 灵感

-一些教学实践会用 Google Docs 的 Version history（版本历史）来推断作者行为，例如“是否整段粘贴”“是否一次成文”“是否使用了 AI”。我们出于工程好奇与可复现性考虑，系统测试了 Google Docs 在持续编辑与不同输入节奏下生成“子版本（minor versions）”的规律与边界：它到底是按时间切、还是按保存批次切、还是二者混合？版本间隔是否稳定？网络与端侧保存延迟会带来多大抖动？

-目标：理解机制与局限，而不是制造“规避技巧”。一个直接的教育含义是：仅凭版本间隔去推断抄袭/AI，很容易误判。
+Table of Contents
+	•	Inspiration
+	•	Experimental Design & Procedure (with script)
+	•	Results (numeric summary)
+	•	Findings & Interpretation
+	•	Reproducibility & Environment
+	•	Responsible Use & Caveats
+	•	License

 ⸻

-实验设计与过程

-总体思路
-在空白 Google 文档中，用自动化脚本以不同的间隔与模式持续输入字符，并记录在给定时间内产生的“子版本”数量；对“仅字母”“加空格/标点”“随机换行”等进行分组。随后对版本历史进行计数与对比。

-脚本（AppleScript，示例）
+Inspiration

+Some courses inspect Google Docs Version history to infer writing behavior (e.g., “pasted in one go,” “single draft,” “AI-assisted”).
+Out of engineering curiosity and for reproducibility, this project measures how minor versions are created under different typing cadences and input types, and highlights why version gaps alone are a weak signal.

+⸻

+Experimental Design & Procedure (with script)

+Independent variables
+	•	i: time interval (seconds) between two keystrokes
+	•	t: total experiment duration
+	•	Input type: letters only / letters + spaces + punctuation / occasional newlines

+Measurement
+	•	After each run, open File → Version history → See version history and record the number of newly created minor versions v.
+When visible, also note approximate characters per version.

+Automation script (AppleScript, example)

 set letters to {"a", "b", "c", "d", "e", "f", "g", "h", "i", "j", "k", "l", "m", "n", "o", "p", "q", "r", "s", "t", "u", "v", "w", "x", "y", "z"}

-set baseline to "mbmaqslkteojnqclzyoziwbfcwazbmahtqxwnctnx" set x to (length of baseline)
+-- Baseline string to drive line breaks / punctuation rhythm set baseline to "mbmaqslkteojnqclzyoziwbfcwazbmahtqxwnctnx" set x to (length of baseline)

 set totalKeystrokes to 1000
 set typedLetters to 0
-set jitter to (random number from 80 to 150) / 100.0 -- 0.80~1.50s 抖动
+set jitter to (random number from 80 to 150) / 100.0 -- 0.80–1.50s jitter (optional)

-tell application "System Events" delay 3 -- 切回浏览器并聚焦文档的时间 repeat totalKeystrokes times
+tell application "System Events" delay 3 -- time to focus the browser and the doc repeat totalKeystrokes times
+    -- (1) type a random letter
     set i to (random number from 1 to (count of letters)) keystroke (item i of letters)
     set typedLetters to typedLetters + 1

+    -- (2) line breaks at x and 2x+5
     if (typedLetters = x) or (typedLetters = (2 * x + 5)) then
       keystroke return
     else
+      -- (3) punctuation every (x+3) characters
       if (typedLetters mod (x + 3) = 0) then
         set punctChoice to (random number from 1 to 2) if punctChoice = 1 then